Sylvester Vaz: Personal life

-On 28 October 1995, Vaz, aged 27, married Irene Cardozo, aged 29, at Holy Spirit Church, Margao.
-They had their civil marriage registration completed fifteen days prior in Margao.
+Vaz married Irene Cardozo.
 At the time of his marriage, Vaz had established himself as a businessman, and his wife was also involved in business.
 Irene hailed from Chinchinim.
 She was a fellow Konkani actress and singer.
 Together, the couple has a son, Jeremiah (born 1998), who was previously involved in the Konkani stage as a singer and is now active in contemporary worship music.
 Vaz is a devout Catholic.

 In 2002, Vaz moved to Kuwait to participate in a tiatr, a form of musical theater, specifically in Simon Gonsalves' production titled Tujea Kallzak Vinchar.
 Following this engagement, he was offered a job in Kuwait, allowing him to extend his stay.
 Throughout his time there, he actively engaged in performing in various tiatrs.
 Additionally, he became a catechist at the Holy Family Cathedral, Kuwait in 2006.
 Vaz was actively involved in choral music, holding the position of choirmaster at the cathedral where he oversaw three distinct choirs.
 He provided education to young children, instructing them in music as well as catechism.
 His family contributed to his musical endeavors, with his wife participating in the choir and their son, Jeremiah, accompanying the performances on the keyboard.
 Vaz moved back to his hometown in Margao, Goa, in the early 2010s, before settling in London, UK, in the late 2010s.